Kevin-rm/matsd-javaframeworkproject/matsd-javaframework-webmvc/README.md

 # Description

 This framework provides an organized structure for web application development following the MVC (Model-View-Controller) pattern.
-It facilitates separation of concerns by dividing the application into three main parts: models for business logic, views for user interface, and controllers for handling HTTP requests.
+It facilitates separation of concerns by dividing the application into three main parts : models for business logic, views for user interface, and controllers for handling HTTP requests.

 ## Getting Started